-- Candidacy for office.
-A candidate for judicial position should not make, or suffer others to make for him, promises of conduct in office which appeal to the cupidity or prejudices of the appointing or electing power.
-He should not announce, in advance, his conclusions of law on disputed issues to secure class support, and he should do nothing, while a candidate, to create the impression that, if chosen, he will administer his office with bias, partiality or improper discrimination.
-While holding judicial office, he should decline nominations to any other place which might reasonably tend to create a suspicion or criticism that the proper performance of his judicial duties is prejudiced or prevented thereby.
-If a Judge becomes a candidate for any office, he should refrain from all conduct which might tend to arouse reasonable suspicion that he is using the power or prestige of his judicial position to promote his candidacy or the success of his party.
-He should not permit others to do anything in behalf of his candidacy which would reasonably lead to such suspicion. - Private law practice.
+While holding judicial office he should decline nomination to any other place which might reasonably tend to create a suspicion or criticism that the proper performance of his judicial duties is prejudiced or prevented thereby.

+If a judge becomes a candidate for any office, he should refrain from all conduct which might tend to arouse reasonable suspicion that he is using the power or prestige of his judicial position to promote his candidacy or the success of his party.

+He should not permit others to do anything in behalf of his candidacy which would reasonably lead to such suspicion.

+31. Private law practice.
 In many states the practice of law by one holding judicial position is forbidden.
-In superior courts of general jurisdiction it should never be permitted.
-In inferior courts, in some states, it is permitted because the county or municipality is not able to pay adequate living compensation for a competent Judge.
-In such case, one who practices law is in a position of great delicacy, and must be scrupulously careful to avoid conduct in his practice whereby he utilizes or seems to utilize his judicial position to further his professional success.
-He should not practice in the Court in which he is a Judge, even when presided over by another Judge, or appear therein for himself in any controversy.
+In superior courts of general jurisdiction, it should never be permitted.
+In inferior courts in some states, it is permitted because the county or municipality is not able to pay adequate living compensation for a competent judge.
+In such case one who practices law is in a position of great delicacy and must be scrupulously careful to avoid conduct in his practice whereby he utilizes or seems to utilize his judicial position to further his professional success.

+He should not practice in the court in which he is a judge even when presided over by another judge, or appear therein for himself in any controversy.

 If forbidden to practice law, he should refrain from accepting any professional employment while in office.

-He may properly act as arbitrator or lecture upon or instruct in law, or write upon the subject and accept compensation therefor, if such course does not interfere with the due performance of his judicial duties, and is not forbidden by some positive provision of law. - 32.
-Gifts and favors.
-He should not accept any presents or favors from litigants or from lawyers practicing before him, or from others whose interests are likely to be submitted to him for judgment. - 33.
+He may properly act as arbitrator or lecture upon or instruct in law, or write upon the subject, and accept compensation therefor, if such course does not interfere with the due performance of his judicial duties, and is not forbidden by some positive provision of the law.

+- 32. Gifts and favors.
+He should not accept any presents or favors from litigants or from lawyers practicing before him or from others whose interests are likely to be submitted to him for judgment. - 33.
 Social relations.
-It is not necessary to the proper performance of judicial duty that a Judge should live in retirement or seclusion.
-It is desirable that, so far as reasonable attention to the completion of his work will permit, he continue to mingle in social intercourse, and that he should not discontinue his interest in or appearance at meetings of members of the Bar.
-He should, however, in pending or prospective litigation before him, be particularly careful to avoid such action as may reasonably tend to awaken the suspicion that his social or business relations or friendships constitute an element in influencing his judicial conduct.
+It is not necessary to the proper performance of judicial duty that a judge should live in retirement or seclusion; it is desirable that so far as reasonable attention to the completion of his work will permit, he continue to mingle in social intercourse, and that he should not discontinue his interest in or appearance at meetings of members of the bar.
+He should, however, in pending or prospective litigation before him be particularly careful to avoid such action as may reasonably tend to awaken the suspicion that his social or business relations or friendships, constitute an element in influencing his judicial conduct.

-34. Summary of judicial obligations.
-In every particular, his conduct should be above reproach.
-He should be conscientious, studious, thorough, courteous, patient, punctual, just, impartial, fearless of public clamor, regardless of public praise, and indifferent to private, political or partisan influences.
-He should administer justice according to the law, and deal with his appointments as a public trust.
-He should not allow other affairs or his private interests to interfere with the prompt and proper performance of his judicial duties, nor should he administer the office for the purpose of advancing his personal ambitions or increasing his popularity.
+34. A summary of judicial obligation.
+In every particular his conduct should be above reproach.
+He should be conscientious, studious, thorough, courteous, patient, punctual, just, impartial, fearless of public clamor, regardless of public praise, and indifferent to private, political or partisan influences; he should administer justice according to the law, and deal with his appointments as a public trust; he should not allow other affairs or his private interests to interfere with the prompt and proper performance of his judicial duties, nor should be administer the office for the purpose of advancing his personal ambitions or increasing his popularity.